 - Give more than you take

-Checklist for academics: “BRIGHT is doing groundbreaking work and it must reach the larger community.
+Checklist: “BRIGHT is doing groundbreaking work and it must reach the larger community.
 Therefore with BRIGHT, your focus will be publishing rather than writing for ‘the dusty shelves’ of your institution.”
-Researchers will collect data for a worthy cause.
+Researchers will collect data for a worthy cause and implementers must document and report what they have done.
 However, many publish interesting results in journals that are not available to African health professionals and visiting scientists work only to further only their own careers or their home institutions.
 It is the responsibility of the academics in this project to:

 - Contribute to the work beyond your own data collection

 - Make sure that the information is given back to those that need it